5.1 – The Expense details

 5.4 – Conclusion

 Hopefully, the statement above should look more meaningful to you by now.
-Remember almost all line items in the P&L statement will have an associated note.
+Remember, almost all line items in the P&L statement will have an associated note.
 You can always look into the notes to seek greater clarity.
-Also at this stage we have just understood how to read the P&L statement, but we still need to analyze what the numbers mean.
+Also, we have just understood how to read the P&L statement at this stage, but we still need to analyze what the numbers mean.
 We will do this when we take up the financial ratios.
-Also, the P&L statement is very closely connected with the other two financial statements i.e the balance sheet and the cash flow statement.
+The P&L statement is also very closely connected with the other two financial statements, i.e. the balance sheet and the cash flow statement.
 We will explore these connections at a later stage.

 Key takeaways from this chapter:

-- The expense part of the P&L statement contains information on all the expenses incurred by the company during the financial year
+- The P&L statement’s expense statement contains information on all the expenses incurred by the company during the financial year.

-- Each expense can be studied with reference to a note which you can explore for further information
+- Each expense can be studied concerning a note which you can explore for further information.

-- Depreciation and amortization is way of spreading the cost of an asset over its useful life
+- Depreciation and amortization is a way of spreading the cost of an asset over its useful life.

-- Finance cost is the cost of interest and other charges paid when the company borrows money for its capital expenditure.
+- The cost of interest and other charges paid when the company borrows money for its capital expenditure.